im-mel/im-mel.github.io/projects.md

 ## R E S E A R C H
 ### Facial Recognition and Teaching Emotional Regulation
 Currently, working as a PM/UXR in the A.I.R.
 (Artificial Intelligence Research) lab at Nanyang Technological University under Professor Yew Soon Ong.
-Partnering with the Association for Personal Needs and the Ministry of Education, we apply artificial intelligence to improve applications we have launched in the school board to help teachers enrich the learning experience for children who have difficulties with emotional expression and regulation.
-I am greateful for the opportunity to apply my cognitive neuropsychology background with my interests in user research and the product lifecycle to create a minimum viable product that has tremendous impact on the lives of our users.
+Partnering with the Association for Persons with Special Needs (ASPN) and the Ministry of Education, we apply facial recognition to improve applications we have launched in the school board to help teachers enrich the learning experience for children who have difficulties with emotional expression and regulation.
+I am greateful for the opportunity to apply my cognitive neuropsychology background with my interests in user research and the product lifecycle as we work to create a minimum viable product that will have greatly necessary impact on the lives of our users.